YasKamito/git-stash-timestamp/README.md

 # git-stash-timestamp

-A script for stocking the file update date in the CSV file and restoring it when the file update date is updated by GIT
+A script for stocking the file timestamp in the CSV file and restoring it when the timestamp is updated.

 ## Features